Vancouver Housing Market Update and Forecast

 The resumption of International trade and with foreign students and investors returning will give Vancouver’s economy a big boost.
 We should remember how good things were back in 2015 before the US presidential change.
 Some Realtors are comparing 2021 to 2015.

-Capital Economics’ Stephen Brown offers his home price forecast of a 3% rise in 2021 and 5% in 2022 which will be a an 8% from current prices.
-So far prices are rising fast which supports Brown’s housing forecast.
+Capital Economics’ Stephen Brown offers his home price forecast of a 3% rise in 2021 and 5% in 2022.
+Prices did rise fast giving credence to Brown’s housing forecast.

 BCREA is its housing forecast is all onboard with a prediction of rising sales in 2021.
-Brendon Ogmundson, BCREA’s Chief Economist said in a recent release BC residential sales are forecast to grow 9.7% to 99,240 units in 2021.
+Sales in 2021 has been brisk.
+Brendon Ogmundson, BCREA’s Chief Economist said in an earlier forecast that the BC residential sales would grow 9.7% to 99,240 units in 2021, however those estimates were crushed.

 Central1’s Economic Outlook